Error-331/code_tests/docs/bible/links.md

 Sow Your Community - November 10 (As God's people, we are not to neglect the responsibility of giving to others - we reflect our love and thus God's love; It is important to sow into our communities and not just causes that are far from our doorsteps);

+Faith Fruit - November 11 (Will you focus on the faithfulness of God rather than the improbable circumstances you have to overcome?; Put your hope in God and let the seeds of your faith grow in the soil of God's love; He will do what he has said he will do);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;